opensafely/documentation/docs/study-def-tricks.md

 Extracting ethnicity can take a long time, as a large number of codes must be mapped to a small number of categories.
 [This codelist](https://www.opencodelists.org/codelist/opensafely/ethnicity/2020-04-27/#full-list), for example, maps 270 codes to both 16 categories and six categories.

-If you are extracting variables at multiple index dates (e.g. by week or by month), then extracting a variable like ethnicity, which we don't expect to change over time, is inefficient:
+If we are extracting variables at multiple index dates (e.g. by week or by month), then extracting a variable like ethnicity, which we don't expect to change over time, is inefficient:
 The codes will be mapped to the categories for each index date, when we don't expect them to change from index date to index date.
 Instead, we can: